dereknovak/Learn-to-Code-Chris-Pine/README.md

 Included are notes and exercises from Chris Pine's "Learn to Code: 2nd Edition".
-I am using this material to supplement the education I'm receive from Launch School with the intent of strengthening my Ruby fundamentals!
+I am using this material to supplement lessons from Launch School with the intent of strengthening my Ruby fundamentals!